Gecero/mariurss/README.md

 A Unix program that collects RSS feeds and inserts them into an HTML page.
 [(Demo)](https://gecero.de/rss/)

+## Everything below this line is outdated.
+It will be updated soon.

 ## Usage
 To run this program you will need a bourne-shell compatible shell, GNU coreutils, curl and golang.
 Build by running: